ethereum/web3.py/docs/contributing.rst

 Arguments for the script are:
     -v or --version         Solidity version to be used to compile the contracts.
-If blank, the script uses the latest hard-coded version specified within the script.
+If blank, the script uses the latest available version from solcx.

     -f or --filename        If left blank, all .sol files will be compiled and the respective contract data will be generated.
 Pass in a